Barbara Jung, Silke Lambeck

 Wir gehen zur Schule!

 When children in Germany go to school, they walk; ride a bike, scooter, or skateboard; come by bus or public transport; or their parents or guardians bring them with the car.
 But in some parts of the world, it's very different!
 Some children come by sled or by boot and sometimes even ride horses to school.
 In some regions there is no school building at all: classes take place outdoors or in a clay hut, with children aged six to sixteen all together.
+In this book, we accompany children from different countries and cultures on their way to school.
+We see where they live, what they eat, and even what happens in their classrooms.
+School is an exciting thing for children all over the world, no matter if you're in Papua New Guinea or India, Switzerland or Argentina, America or Kenya—or even at the edge of the North Pole!
+This informative, colorfully illustrated non-fiction book teaches preschoolers and primary school students a bit about how children in other cultures live and learn in a fun and engaging way.

 Thomas Müller: Ein Jahr mit den Störchen